Bali is a dreamland.

 How Safe is Bali?
 (Our take)

 Bali is definitely a safe place to travel.
-I wouldn’t be sitting in Matra Coworking writing this if I thought otherwise!
+I wouldn’t be sitting in a Canggu Coworking spot writing this if I thought otherwise!

 It may have caught the headlines in the past for some scary reasons, but nowadays Bali is mostly the veritable paradise we expect.